hseligson1/kustomize-gitops-example/README.md

 - Repository URL – Provide the url for the GitHub repository containing the application manifests.
 This is the HTTPS URL for this project.

 - Revision – You can choose to provide the specific branch or tag for github repo and sync the same state with Kubernetes details.
-We’ll choose, "main".
+We’ll choose, "main" or you can keep the default, "HEAD".

 - Path – This helps in further segregating application manifests inside the GitHub repository.
-Select, "base".
+Select the overlays folder based on environment, "overlays/staging".
+- Note: You can do this for the production environment by repeating these steps and creating another new ArgoCD application.
+You would simply select "overlays/production" for the path.

 ![Argo App Source Section](argocd-source-ui.png)